 By far, the most prevalent feature of the material in the above reference image is the surface detail from the bumps and marks in the surface, ranging from small-scale roughness to some larger-scale bubbles and pitting in the surface.

-The steps below guide you through the IPR Renderer.
-You can return to this subtopic at any time to review the steps via the navigation bar and selecting Using the IPR Renderer subtopic.
+The steps below guide you through the IPR Renderer process.
+You can return to this subtopic at any time to review the steps using the navigation bar.

 Opening the IPR renderer